 Few white papers will have their core argument 100% developed before the authors and marketers assemble.
 Almost always, some argument development work will need to be done.
 But the way to develop these ideas is not to rush into writing prose.
 The goal of this step is to create a sound and profound argument – not beautiful prose.

-That argument should be laid out first in a high-level outline (which we’ve written about here), which the authors and marketers can review.
+That argument should be laid out first in a high-level outline that the authors and marketers can review.
 If this outline is clear and compelling, then a detailed outline should be written that expands upon the high-level outline, leaving no logic undeveloped and no assertion under-supported.

 This is a key point about Step 2: From our experience, a paper’s argument is best developed through the outline process – not through drafts of prose that will follow the outline.
 Any further disagreements about the core argument should be worked through in this stage.